ryanmphill/roots-bedrock-sage-with-ddev/README.md

 # Local Wordpress With Roots Bedrock and Sage

 This is a complete setup for hosting a wordpress environment locally using Docker-based [DDEV](https://ddev.com/).
 It uses the [Bedrock](https://roots.io/bedrock/) Wordpress boilerplate code from [Roots.io](https://roots.io/), as well as their [Sage](https://roots.io/sage/) theme.
+This works on Windows Subsystem for Linux (WSL2) running Ubuntu as the distro (and it's quite fast), and should run on Macs and bare metal Linux just fine.
+I am using it with Docker CE installed directly in WSL, but it should word with docker desktop as well.

+I originally wanted to use Roots Trellis to set up my local Wordpress environment, but it was a real challenge getting Vagrant to play nicely on WSL.
+It doesn't like the Linux `home/user` filesystem at all, and in WSL you take a noticeable performance hit if you move anything over to the `mnt/c` DrvFs file system.
+There was also the issue of having to communicate with the Vagrant provider on the Windows desktop, SSHing the virtual machine, and updating the Windows hosts file through WSL.
+With DDEV and Docker, everything runs smoothly while keeping the environment nicely contained, and I would guess that it is much less of a CPU drain than a full on virtual machine.
+I admittedly was a little confused when trying to set up the bud/sage development urls and proxy, so I think I will need to revisit that, but for now I am looking forward to diving into developing with Blade!

 ## Getting Started
 #### Install DDEV